Panulcillo: Geology

 The ores are hosted in the Estratos del Reloj Formation deposited in the Cretaceous period.
 At Panulcillo Estratos del Reloj Formation crop out as a 600 m-high mountain and dips east 40° to 70°.
 This formation is intruded by slightly younger calc-alkaline plutons, among which the most common rock types are granodiorite, monzonite and compositions in-between (see QAPF diagram).
 Smaller igneous bodies have compositions that range from syenite to gabbro.
 At Panulcillo, aplite intrusions in limestone have decimeter-wide contacts of marble as result of recrystallization of limestone.
 Small amounts of pyrrhotite, chalcopyrite, pyrite, sphalerite and secondary covellite are found in these marbles.

 To the east of Panulcillo lies the Arqueros Formation, a sequence of layers of sedimentary and volcanic rocks of similar age that are folded and generally deformed near Panulcillo.
 The orebody is bounded to the west by Panulcillo Fault, a displaced southern continuation of Romeral Fault.
 West of this lies the Estratos de Tamaya Formation.

 There are two main orebodies of copper in Panulcillo each with a lensoid shape and dipping to the east, more-or-less similar to the stratigraphy of Estratos del Reloj Formation.
 Locally these are called mantos (lit. sheets).
 The upper manto has its mineralization in the form of numerous veins that host chalcopyrite, pyrite, pyrrhotite.
 To some lesser extent is also sphalerite and galena in these veins.
 The lower manto is found 250 to 300 m below the surface and contains primary chalcopyrite and bornite as copper minerals, and there is also smaller amounts of pyrite and pyrrhotite.
 In the lower manto bornite is concentrated in the inner parts of the lensoid while pyrite is proportionally more abundant in the outer zone.
 The gangue minerals associated to the sulphides of Panulcillo are mainly calcic amphibole, calcite, chlorite, magnetite, feldspar, quartz and biotite, but these last three are less common.
 Because of its depth, the lower manto was only discovered by chance in 1994 by drillings of ENAMI.

 The deposits host an estimated 2.75 to 3.5% of copper per ton.
-Gold minerals are scarce in Panulcillo, yet the deposits are though to host 1 to 1/2 grams of gold per ton.
+Gold minerals are scarce in Panulcillo, yet the deposits are thought to host 1 to 1/2 grams of gold per ton.

 The ores of the copper mine are thought to have formed in association to magmas that cooled into rock in the Cretaceous, this same magmatic pulse is otherwise linked elsewhere to the formation of iron and phosphorus deposits of the Chilean Iron Belt.
 Both the copper and the iron-phosphorus deposits have been posited to be end-members of the same system of the iron oxide copper gold ore deposits.
 In addition, the Panulcillo ores have also characteristics of a skarn as the magmas intruded limestone.